Alternative Investments for Beginners

 In this introduction to alternative assets, we are going to address four important questions:

 - What is an alternative investment or alternative asset?

-- What are some examples of alternative investments or alternative assets?
+- What are examples of alternative investments or alternative assets?

 - Why do investors seek out alternative investments or alternative assets?

-- What are some of the major benefits and drawbacks of including alternative investments or alternative assets in a diversified portfolio?
+- What are the drawbacks of including alternative investments or alternative assets in a diversified portfolio?